Master Craftsman Cabinet Maker & Furniture Designer Maker

 He started making pieces as a youngster with the guidance of his father, a very able amateur woodworker with a home workshop & after leaving Art College, Tim decided to combine his creative ability with the skills he’d developed over the years & this background lends artistic expression to many of his pieces.

-Working conventionally ‘by hand and eye’ he makes both contemporary and traditional pieces & as well as making to order, he makes items for sale from his gallery in Hereford & these furniture designs are generally ‘one-off’ pieces.
+Working conventionally ‘by hand and eye’ he makes both contemporary and traditional pieces & as well as making to order, he makes items for sale directly from his workshop & these furniture designs are generally ‘one-off’ pieces.

 Most of Tim’s clients are commissioning furniture for their homes, but he also makes pieces for exhibition & for corporate & public settings, as well as for places of worship & he feels very privileged to have created pieces for Hereford Cathedral & for numerous churches.

-Whether you choose to buy from his gallery or would prefer to commission bespoke furniture, Tim’s stylish and imaginative creations will be made to perfectly suit your requirements and to enhance the spaces for which they are purchased or designed & he hopes that they will be well loved for generations to come.
+Whether you choose to buy pieces available from his workshop or would prefer to commission bespoke furniture, Tim’s stylish and imaginative creations will be made to perfectly suit your requirements and to enhance the spaces for which they are destined & he hopes that they will be well loved for generations to come.

 ABOUT THE MAKING

-The wood that Tim buys from his suppliers is certified by them as having come from sustainable sources & pieces cut away during making are never wasted – off-cuts that are unsuitable or too small for other uses go as firewood, whilst sawdust is given freely to stables near to his workshop.
+The timber that Tim buys from his suppliers is certified by them as having come from sustainable sources & pieces cut away during making are never wasted – off-cuts that are unsuitable or too small for other uses become firewood, whilst sawdust is given away freely.

-Working with timbers of various kinds, when making to order Tim is usually asked to apply the same clear ‘satin finish’ cellulose lacquer which he uses for most pieces & this same finish will have been applied to almost all of his furniture that is displayed for sale in the gallery.
+Working with timbers of various kinds, when making to order Tim is usually asked to apply the same clear ‘satin finish’ cellulose lacquer which he uses for most pieces & this particular finish will have been applied to all the furniture available for sale from his workshop.